Skip to main content

 info

-If you don't have the hey tool installed, checkout the installation guide and follow the instructions based on your operating system.
+If you don't have the hey tool installed, check out the installation guide and follow the instructions based on your operating system.

 Run the following command to generate some traffic to the application: